chengq2020/KnowledgeIsPower/README.md

 # KnowledgeIsPower
-All Books I've found useful for academia and/or career.
+All references I've found useful for academia and/or career.